-If you read my articles you know I like to focus on human interest, humor, and weird stuff.
+You know I like to focus on human interest, humor, and weird stuff if you read my articles.
 I love learning and writing about things that others overlook.

-In my last article “Fishing with Aaron..Mr.
-Perfect” I shared tips I learned last October when I spent 10 days with Aaron.
+In my last article, “Fishing with Aaron..Mr.
+Perfect” I shared tips I learned last October when I spent ten days with Aaron.
 His sponsor, Nationwide, had a contest in which the winner was invited to go fishing with Aaron in North Carolina on a Saturday morning, on a tour of Hendrick Motorsports in the afternoon, and to the NASCAR race on Sunday at Charlottesville.
-The winner could bring a guest, and chose to bring his dad.
+The winner could bring a guest and decided to bring his dad.
 Aaron could also bring a guest, and he chose me!
 I was thrilled because I love NASCAR and have watched it for years on TV but never attended a race in person.

 Bet You Don’t Know:

-This brief history on me might explain my interest in cars and trucks.
-My dad owned the first used car dealership in Santa Monica, California in the late 40’s.
-He taught me how to drive when I was 10 years old so that I could help him move his large inventory around the car lot.
-In my youth I drove everything from antique cars to an army tank.
-My fondest memories are driving Chevys, Fords, Oldsmobiles and Cadillacs from the 50’s, which are considered vintage cars today.
-My dad never knew that I drove one of his cars in a drag race on a drag strip in Saugus, or that I let a couple of hitch hiking sailors jump in the back of a truck I was driving with my friend Kathy.
+This brief history of me might explain my interest in cars and trucks.
+My dad owned the first used car dealership in Santa Monica, California, in the late ’40s.
+When I was ten years old, he taught me how to drive to help him move his large inventory around the car lot.
+I drove everything from antique cars to an army tank in my youth.
+My fondest memories are driving Chevys, Fords, Oldsmobiles, and Cadillacs from the ’50s, considered vintage cars today.
+My dad never knew that I drove one of his cars in a drag race on a drag strip in Saugus or let a couple of hitchhiking sailors jump in the back of a truck I was driving with my friend Kathy.
 And yes, I had a pair of fuzzy dice hanging on the mirror of the ’53 Bel-Air Chevy I drove for a few years.
 It was powder blue…sigh…but I digress.
 I was a car buff most of my life, and I still enjoy driving as long as the vehicle has an automatic transmission and CD player.

-In regards to fishing, I am one of a few women on the west coast that fished bass tournaments in the 90’s.
-Now there are many women and girls competing, and that makes me happy.
+Regarding fishing, I am one of a few women on the west coast that fished bass tournaments in the 90s.
+Now many women and girls are competing, and that makes me happy.
 Because I was unique in what seemed to be a man’s world back then, I was asked to write a woman’s opinion column about fishing in the Western Outdoor News.
 That was probably twenty years ago, and it launched me into a writing career.
-So, it was the lone woman driver, Danica Patrick that sparked my interest in NASCAR.
+So, the lone woman driver, Danica Patrick, sparked my interest in NASCAR.
 We had something in common.
 On a side note, Kurt and Kyle Busch are 3rd cousins of Aaron because my grandmother and their great grandmother were sisters.
-That’s a plug for Ancestry.com. and something most people don’t know or care about.
+That’s a plug for Ancestry.com.
+And something most people don’t know or care about.

 Now you can probably imagine how exciting it was for me to tag along with Aaron and the Nationwide winners for a private tour of the Hendrick Motorsports facility and museum.
 Rick Hendrick has over two hundred vintage cars on display in perfect condition that he can still drive whenever he wants.
 He has every Corvette made except one, and many are the first ones built.
-Mr. Hendrick was inducted into the Corvette Hall of Fame in 2015, and has some great stories about Corvettes that you can read on the internet.
+Mr. Hendrick was inducted into the Corvette Hall of Fame in 2015 and had some great stories about Corvettes that you can read on the internet.
 He also owns over 100 auto dealerships in the U.S.A.
-In addition to the magnificent automobiles in this massive building, Mr. Hendrick has replicas of a Dairy Queen, 76 Gas Station, drive in theater, an old auto dealership, and stores that all reflect his childhood and family history.
-Each comes with a wonderful story about his family and early businesses and a cart of old fashion candy for the taking.
-There is a special area dedicated to his son Ricky, who sadly passed away on Oct.
-24, 2004 in a plane crash, along with Rick’s older brother John and John’s grown twin daughter.
+In addition to the magnificent automobiles in this massive building, Mr. Hendrick has replicas of a Dairy Queen, 76 Gas Station, drive-in theater, an old auto dealership, and stores that all reflect his childhood and family history.
+Each comes with a beautiful story about his family and early businesses and a cart of old fashion candy for the taking.
+A special area is dedicated to his son Ricky, who sadly passed away on Oct.
+24, 2004, in a plane crash, along with Rick’s older brother John and John’s grown twin daughter.
 A total of ten people lost their lives; it was a tragic and devastating event.

 NASCAR and Fishing Do Go Together:

 Mr. Hendrick unexpectedly came out to meet us as we were wrapping up our museum tour.
 I didn’t know much about him until after we met, and I did some research.
-I really like and admire him, because he is a man with high values and a strong love for his family and people.
-It’s no wonder he is highly respected and extremely successful.
+I like and admire him because he has high values and a strong love for his family and people.
+It’s no wonder he is highly respected and highly successful.
 The topping on the cake was discovering that he loves fishing.
 He prefers ocean fishing on his yacht, but he has caught and released some big largemouth on the two bass ponds he has on the Motorsports property.
-When he does go bass fishing, probably with his friend Woo Daves, he always uses a spinning rod and reel.
-I had to high five him for that, because that’s my favorite as well.
-We even discussed our favorite baits, and I let him know that we could get him a Robo Worm sponsorship if he was interested?
+He always uses a spinning rod and reel when bass fishing, probably with his friend Woo Daves.
+I had to high-five him for that because that’s my favorite as well.
+We even discussed our favorite baits, and I let him know that we could get him a Robo Worm sponsorship if he were interested?
 (Lol) He also invited Aaron and me to fish his ponds anytime, so that’s something new on my bucket list.
 As our conversation came to an end, Mr. Hendrick told our guide to take us up to his private man cave that very few ever get to see.
 OMG.
-That man has a huge collection of signed football helmets and guitars from multitudes of famous people.
+That man has a vast collection of signed football helmets and guitars from many famous people.
 Many of them were displayed under the glass floor we were walking on.
-I only wish they would have allowed cameras in this place, because words fail me.
+I only wish they would have allowed cameras in this place because words fail me.
 It was a privilege to have the opportunity to meet Mr. Hendrick and all the people that made this trip so wonderful for us.

 Before They Start Their Engines:

-After the museum we headed across the expansive property to the factory where the race cars and engines are made and assembled.
-We saw how the engines start out from a huge block of steel sitting on the floor and end up a high powered engine.
-We were able to see the four spaces designated for each sponsored driver and where the banged up cars are brought.
+After the museum, we headed across the expansive property to the factory where the race cars and engines are made and assembled.
+We saw how the engines start from a massive block of steel sitting on the floor and end up a high-powered engine.
+We were able to see the four spaces designated for each sponsored driver and where the banged-up cars are brought.
 Dale’s car was in there because he had hit the wall during the qualifying event.
-That left him with just one car for the race on Sunday, because each driver is allowed only two cars per event.
+That left him with just one car for the race on Sunday because each driver is allowed only two vehicles per event.
 The rules and regulations for NASCAR are many.
-Some of the weights and measurements seemed so trivial, but are highly scrutinized because they have an effect on the speed and performance of the car.
-Did I say that each car is worth about a million dollars?
+Some of the weights and measurements seemed so trivial but are highly scrutinized because they affect the speed and performance of the car.
+Did I say that each vehicle is worth about a million dollars?
 I’ll get more into the technical stuff next time.

 My Heart Was Racing: